Crezen/crezen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Greetings!
-I am now an expected Ph.D. student in the Department of Logistics and Maritime Studies, Faculty of Business, The Hong Kong Polytechnic University (香港理工大学商学院物流与航运系), Hong Kong, China.
+I am now a Ph.D. student in the Department of Logistics and Maritime Studies, Faculty of Business, The Hong Kong Polytechnic University (香港理工大学商学院物流与航运系), Hong Kong, China.
 I received my bachelor's degree in Industrial Engineering from School of Management and Engineering at Nanjing University (南京大学工程管理学院).

 My research interests include Mix-Integer Programming, Heuristics, Machine Learning, and their applications in Combinatorial Optimization problems, including Vehicle Routing Problem, Packing Problem, Scheduling Problem, and Multi-Commodity Network Flow Design.